alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 </p>

 > So they finally evacuate Pripyat.
 One thing I was struck [by] was how
 > orderly it was.
-I was like, oh you're evacuting an entire town 50,000 people, and I could
+I was like, oh you're evacuating an entire town 50,000 people, and I could
 > only think of what that would be like if they tried to do that to a similar
 > town in America.
 People would be yelling, people would be complaining, people
 > would be demanding they were allowed to bring that [...]
 Everybody just said "alright" and climbed up onto